-Mucous Plug: Passing the mucous plug is said to happen when the cervix begins to dilate and the normal mucous found in the cervical canal is discharged from the vagina.
+Mucous Plug: Passing the mucous plug is said to happen when the cervix begins to dilate, and the normal mucous found in the cervical canal is discharged from the vagina.
 In books and classes, this event is taught to be extremely important.
-We have found this to be greatly over emphasized.
+We have found this to be greatly over-emphasized.
 In fact, losing the mucous plug is not one of the signs that we instruct our patients to watch for.
 It is not necessary to call the office when it passes.
-The two most important signs of labor are having your water break or having regular uterine contractions as frequently as 12 in one hour.
+The two most important signs of labor are having your water break or having regular uterine contractions as frequently as 12 in one hour or every 5 minutes.

 Anesthesia/Analgesia: Are you planning to use an epidural?
 Epidural anesthesia can be administered if you are in active labor and you feel your contractions are strong enough to warrant that type of pain relief.
-Many times in early labor we can give a medication called Fentanyl, a short acting narcotic to take the edge off the pain.
+Many times in early labor, we can give a medication called Fentanyl, a short-acting IV narcotic to take the edge off the pain.
 Ultimately, the choice is yours.
 Much has been discussed about the effect of an epidural on labor.
 We believe that use of epidural anesthesia is of great benefit to the patient as it makes labor more tolerable.
 We also believe that an epidural does not prolong labor, nor increase the risk for Cesarean section.
-If you would like to try to attempt birth without anesthesia we will support your decision but anesthesia may be necessary in certain emergency situations or if Cesarean section is indicated.
+If you would like to try to attempt birth without anesthesia we will support your decision, but anesthesia may be necessary in certain emergency situations or if a Cesarean section is indicated.

 Post-Dates: Should you go beyond your due date, induction will be scheduled.

 Postpartum Care: We would like you to be evaluated in the office six weeks after delivery.
-Prior to that, call us if you have any excessive pain, excessive bleeding, or fever above 101 F. For pain control during this period, we will prescribe 800mg Motrin every 8 hours as needed.
-Other pain medications may be prescribed especially for patients who have a cesarean section.
+Prior to that, call us if you have any excessive pain, excessive bleeding, or fever above 101 F. For pain control during this period, we will prescribe 600mg of Motrin every 6 hours as needed.
+Other pain medications may be prescribed, especially for patients who have a cesarean section.
 Please refer to the postpartum section of our website in “A Resource for Pregnant Mothers” for further information.

 Postpartum Contraception: We will discuss options with you at your postpartum visit based on your individual situation.
 This might include: